 Product Gym: Do you use your legal experience in Product?

 Neil: Everyday.
 There’s an art to product using persuasion where structured arguments are essential in large-scale projects.
 Lawyers will be familiar with this tactic as it is core to legal brief and argument.
 I’ve also worked on several complex data and privacy-sensitive matters where my background gave me an edge in collaborating with in-house counsel.

 Product Gym: Would you say a good amount of tech companies are hiring in-house counsels right now?

 I would say that the earlier stage you go, the less likely a startup would think they need a lawyer.
 For example, I was hired at a series D, 100 employees, and the company was getting by with outside counsel.
 As they ramped on deal-making, they needed in-house.
 If you are trying to go to an early-stage company, see if you can work out a hybrid role and take the salary cut — you’ll make it back in no time and be way happier for it in the long run.

 Product Gym: Got it.
-For a lot of practicing attorneys right now, it sounds like you want to get in early, but what if you get in too early and you’re not even sure if the company would still be around after say 6 months?
+For many practicing attorneys right now, it sounds like you want to get in early, but what if you get in too early, and you’re not even sure if the company would still be around after say six months?

-Neil: There are attorneys who passed on early Facebook opportunities — but they will tell you there are hundreds of those opportunities, and 99% fail.
-My advice for early stage, look for a strong leadership team and make sure you buy into the vision.
-You’re going to be living and breathing the startup, so you need passion in order to be successful.
+Neil: Some attorneys passed on early Facebook opportunities — but they will tell you there are hundreds of those opportunities, and 99% fail.
+My advice for early-stage, look for a strong leadership team, and make sure you buy into the vision.
+You’re going to be living and breathing the startup, so you need passion to be successful.

-Product Gym: When you do make the move to an early stage startup, one of the challenges is compensation – did you find a difference in that area when you moved?
+Product Gym: When you make a move to an early-stage startup, one of the challenges is compensation – did you find a difference in that area when you moved?